sugam11/LLMbias/README.md

 3. OpenAI Bias Eval.ipynb - Notebook for evaluating bias in open AI models

-For bias and Toxicity please refer to the README inside the bias and Toxicity folder.
+For bias and Toxicity please refer to the README inside the bias_toxicity_analysis folder.

-For RLHF interviews, please refer to the README TRLX folder
+For RLHF interviews, please refer to the README in the trlx folder